Em Beihold Interview - Shapeshifter Album, Songwriting

 On her new album, there are many other highlights including “Hot Goblin,” “Soup,” “Shiny Little Things,” “Strong Medicine” and “Lottery.”

 Beihold grew up in Los Angeles, and she learned to play piano and start writing songs at a young age.
-In 2017 she independently released her first EP, Infrared, and she received exposure when her song “Groundhog Day” went viral.
+In 2017 she independently released her first EP, Infrared, and she exposure when her song “Groundhog Day” went viral.
 Then in 2022, she released “Numb Little Bug,” which gradually became a breakout hit and stayed on the charts for a year.

 Interestingly, following the success of “Numb Little Bug,” Beihold experienced some personal issues and stress, and she suffered through writer’s block.
 However, after taking some time off and getting therapy, she came back strongly to write & record the songs for her new album.